 Thousands of resources are held by the Office, filling approximately two miles of shelving.

-These resources include census returns, parish registers, wills and testaments, electoral registers and quarter sessions records.
+These resources include census returns, diaries, electoral registers, journals, manuscripts, newspapers, parish registers, reference books, wills and testaments, and quarter sessions records.

 These resources will be of use whether you wish to study the history of house, conduct research for a school, college or university assignment, research your family history or discover more about your local community.